-ic guitar and bass player stand off to one side, not really part of the scend to gringo expectations perhaps.
+An electric guitar and bass player stand off to one side, not really part of the scene, just as a sort of nod to gringo expectations perhaps.

-New Jersey Jazz Society, in a fund-raiser for the American Jazz Hall his historic night next Saturday, Harry Goodman, Mr. Goodman's braver at the original concert, will be in the audience with other family menurchers said the worms spend part of their life cycle in such fish as Pacified bass and Pacific rockfish or snapper.
+When the New Jersey Jazz Society, in a fund-raiser for the American Jazz Hall of Fame, honors this historic night next Saturday, Harry Goodman, Mr. Goodman's brother and bass player at the original concert, will be in the audience with other family members.

+The researchers said the worms spend part of their life cycle in such fish as Pacific salmon and striped bass and Pacific rockfish or snapper.

-started when fishermen decided the striped bass in Lake Mead were to still a far cry from the lake's record 52-pound bass of a decade ago, "y e fish again, and that made people very, very happy," Mr. Paulson says.
+And it all started when fishermen decided the striped bass in Lake Mead were too skinny.

+Though still a far cry from the lake's record 52-pound bass of a decade ago, "you could fillet these fish again, and that made people very, very happy," Mr. Paulson says.